Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Conclusion

 \section{Conclusion}

-We perform detailed analysis on existing datasets for multiple-choice visual QA.
+We perform detailed analysis on existing datasets for multiple-choice Visual QA.
 We found that the design of decoys can inadvertently provide ``shortcuts'' for machines to exploit to perform well on the task.
-We describe several principles of constructing good decoys and propose automatic procedures to remedy existing datasets.
-We also created a new dataset by applying our procedures to the Visual Genome, resulting in the largest multiple-choice dataset for the task with over 1 million image-question-candidate answers triplets.
-We conduct extensive empirical studies to demonstrate the effectiveness of our methods in creating better visual QA datasets.
-The remedied datasets and the Visual Genome based dataset are released and available at \url{http://www.teds.usc.edu/website_vqa/}.
+We describe several principles of constructing good decoys and propose automatic procedures to remedy existing datasets and create new ones.
+We conduct extensive empirical studies to demonstrate the effectiveness of our methods in creating better Visual QA datasets.
+The remedied datasets and the newly created ones are released and available at \url{http://www.teds.usc.edu/website_vqa/}.